New Zealand flag (11 KB) NZFlagSolutions (3 KB) Maori flag (2 KB)

 It’s hard to find a flag that pleases everyone, because we all want different things – a fern, Southern Cross, kiwi, koru, a coloured flag, or black and white (plus, of course, the flag that we have).
 If we would consider the views of others, and be willing to compromise, then an acceptable design will be found.
 Some symbolic designs have no obvious link to New Zealand at all, and these are unlikely to fill us with pride.
 If we are going to change the flag, then it must be for good reason, and not just for the sake of having a new one.

 Bear in mind we can remember our British heritage with our old flags, and in various other ways (explained on Page 1), plus the blue did come from Britain.
-These flags would allow us all to go forward together as New Zealanders, with a flag that is clearly about this country.
+These designs would allow us all to go forward together as New Zealanders, with a flag that is clearly about this country.

-Note: The fern and the koru on these flags are not the well-known brand logos, and are actually quite different.
+Note: The fern and the koru on these flags are NOT the well-known brand logos, and are actually quite different.
 There are lots of variations of these symbols, used for different things or organisations, and all of these flag designs are my own amateur work.
 (Any improvements needed could be done professionally, but you can see the general idea).
 A national flag is not the place for fancy styling, so I have kept the fern and koru very basic.

 Some examples of the infinite variety of ways our fern and koru are used in brand logos:

-Fern: All Blacks Interislander KiwiRail NZ Army Silver Fern Farms
+Fern: All Blacks, Interislander, KiwiRail, NZ Army, Silver Fern Farms

-Koru: Air New Zealand Age Concern DOC Ministry of Health RadioNZ
+Koru: Air New Zealand, Age Concern, DOC, Ministry of Health, Radio NZ

-With a fern on our flag, we would wave our national flag at sports events, just like any other country.
-Some people are against a sporting image, and seem to forget other countries have a link to their flags.
-Just remember, the silver fern is not restricted to sports (or the All Blacks, as some people think), but is a well-known symbol of New Zealand, in much wider general use.
+Although a fern is used for most of our sports (international), it is not just about sport (or the All Blacks, as some people think).
+The fern is about pride in our country, so it's used for many other things as well.
 The styles might be different, but the fern can be seen almost anywhere!
-(Have a look at the library, our currency, the supermarket).
+(These ones here are just a few examples).
 The fern is prominent in our souvenir shops, and is known throughout the world.
 Our silver tree-fern is unique, and has been a symbol of New Zealand for a very long time.
-It is on thousands of headstones in foreign military cemeteries, where New Zealanders were buried in the Wars.
-The fern is our symbol of pride, which is why it should be on our flag.
-I think a new flag without it would feel like an opportunity lost.
+It can be seen on our official Coat of Arms, and on thousands of headstones in foreign military cemeteries, where New Zealanders were buried in the Wars.
+Wherever you see the fern, it says "Proudly New Zealand".
+That's what our flag needs to say.

 One viewer comment said: "How about just a silver fern on a black background as a choice?"